harchani-ritik/CommentSeparator/README.md

 # CodeCommentRemover
 A Java Program to remove all the comments from a code.

-To run the program the program you must have Java installed on your system.
+To run the program you must have Java installed on your system.
 Perform these steps to run the program:

 1.)Clone the project to your local system.